Find Grad Schools

 26 Yearly Graduations

 University of North Dakota is the 7th most popular school in the nation for students seeking a master's degree in air transport.
 Each year, around 13,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,237 per year, while in-state graduate students, on average, pay $11,963 per year.
 During the most recent year for which we have data, 26 people received their master's degree in air transport from UND.
-Of these students, 48% were women and 20% were members of underrepresented racial-ethnic groups.
-Data shows that UND graduates that hold this degree go on to make a median salary of $85,493.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 30% were women.

 16 Yearly Graduations

 Oklahoma State University - Main Campus is the 8th most popular school in the nation for students seeking a master's degree in air transport.
 Roughly 24,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
 During the most recent year for which we have data, 16 people received their master's degree in air transport from OSU.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 14% were women.
-Those who complete their master's degree in air transport at Oklahoma State University - Main Campus make a median salary of 85,493.
+About 20% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #9